-Let’s say William is 65 and covered by Traditional Medicare.
-William seeks medical attention for chest pain because chest pain is a serious issue for an older man.
+Let’s say William is 65 and covered by Medicare.
+William seeks medical attention for chest pain because chest pain is a severe issue for an older man.

-Well, William is admitted to the hospital where he becomes responsible for paying the $1,364 Part A deductible.
+Well, William is admitted to the hospital, where he becomes responsible for paying the $1,408 Part A deductible.
 Also, William will be receiving a bill for 20% of the remaining expenses from this hospital visit.

 What if William needs a stent placement?
 Williams out of pocket costs for the stent could be several thousand dollars.

 Plus, he’s going to need to see a cardiologist regularly.
-The first visit to the doctors will cost him the Part B deductible of $185, then he pays 20% of any additional expense as well as the future expense.
+The first visit to the doctors will cost him the Part B deductible of $198.
+Then he pays 20% of any additional expense as well as the future expense.